goalie2013/eyeball-tracker/README.md

 # Eyeball Tracker

-This exercise is a practice in dynamic styling in JavaScript, as well as using Events.
+This exercise is a practice in CSS styling and dynamic styling in JavaScript, as well as using Events.

 Using an EventListener, the eyes will follow the user's mouse in realtime.